seunghyeon528/Pytorch_XOR_Example/README.md

 # Pytorch_XOR_Example
-Simple neural_net acting as XOR classifier
+Simple neural_net acting as XOR classifier.

 Following is XOR truth table.
 Output is 1 only when two inputs are different from each other.

 |input|output|